Bandari music

-Bandari music (بندری) stems from Iran's south, around the Persian Gulf region such as Bandar Abbas, Bastak,and Banaruiyeh.
+Bandari music (بندری) stems from Iran's south, around the Persian Gulf region such as Lorestan, Khuzestan, Larestan/Irahistan (Bandar Abbas, Bastak, Banaruiyeh...), and other locations.

+Bandari songs are often sung in Southern Iranian Languages, like Luri, Achomi (Lari), and various coastal Bandari (Garmsiri) dialects.

 Music

 It is a rhythmic type of dance music played in fast and slow tempos.
 The music includes instruments and vocals, and it is played during celebrations such as weddings.

 The word “bandari” means “of the port” and is a derivation of the Persian word bandar, meaning port.
 It is commonly known as "Chamak" or "Chamaki" music in the GCC region.